Scollie86/CircuitPython/README.md

 ### Objective
 Use a button to make a variable go up and down on a LCD Screen.
 ### Lesson
 I Learned how to use the new code to make the LCD work while using a button and a switch.
 I Learned how useful the backback is for the LCD screen.
+I learned the wiring for the LCD with the backpack.
 ### Pictures
 ![GitHub LCD Screen](media/LCD.PNG)
 # Photo Interrupters